-Slavery and human trafficking are activities many would like to assume took place a long time ago.
-However, despite the Constitution's Thirteenth Amendment eliminating slavery, people are still held against their will and forced into service or labor.
-The modern form of human trafficking often involves the sex trade and disproportionately impacts vulnerable populations, such as minors and undocumented immigrants.
+Slavery and human trafficking are activities many people would prefer to believe took place a long time ago.
+However, despite the Constitution's Thirteenth Amendment, which, amongst other things, made slavery illegal, people are still held against their will and forced into labor.

 Human Trafficking and Slavery Laws

 While the U.S. code section cited above makes human trafficking and related activities crimes, Chapter 78 provides for government agencies, funding, and procedures intended to prevent trafficking.
-It's important to note that this area of law continues to expand and develop.
+It is important to note that this area of law continues to expand and develop.
+For example, the Congress added civil damages for victims to the TVPA in 2003, and then expanded extraterritorial jurisdiction in 2008.
+The TVPA was amended and reauthorized as recently as 2019.

-Additional legislation includes the Preventing Sex Trafficking and Strengthening Families Act of 2014, which seeks to reduce sex trafficking among youth in the foster care system, and the Justice for Victims of Trafficking Act of 2015, which strengthens services available for victims of human trafficking and establishes criminal liability for buyers of commercial sex from victims of trafficking as well as a survivor-led U.S. Advisory Council on Human Trafficking.
+Additional legislation includes the Preventing Sex Trafficking and Strengthening Families Act of 2014, which was aimed at reducing sex trafficking among youth in the foster care system, and the Justice for Victims of Trafficking Act of 2015, which strengthens services available for victims of human trafficking and establishes both criminal liability for buyers of commercial sex from victims of trafficking and a survivor-led U.S. Advisory Council on Human Trafficking.

 Associated Criminal Acts